-So, Prince William and Catherine (“Kate”) Middleton have been married at Westminster Abbey and their Royal Wedding Invitation List has become an historic document.
-Though not quite up there with Magna Carta or the Abdication Speech, it is revealing more for who is excluded from it than who made it to the “Wedding of the Decade”.
+So, Prince William and Catherine (Kate) Middleton got hitched at Westminster Abbey.
+Their Royal Wedding Invite List is now a historic document, though not quite up there with Magna Carta or the Abdication Speech.
+The names excluded from it reveals more than who made it to the “Wedding of the Decade”.

-Assorted others were invited, including a few wounded servicemen, Tara Palmer-Tomkinson and singer Joss Stone.
-Former Prime Ministers Lady Margaret Thatcher and Sir John Major also received invitations (though Maggie was too ill to attend – mental illness didn’t stop her sinking the Belgrano, though, did it?).
-But, as has been noted elsewhere, the last two Prime Ministers, Gordon Brown and Tony Blair were not included in the party.
+One or two wounded servicemen, Tara Palmer-Tomkinson and singer Joss Stone got invites.
+As did former Prime Ministers Lady Margaret Thatcher and Sir John Major.
+Maggie was too ill to attend though I notice mental illness didn’t stop her sinking the Belgrano back in 1982, did it?).
+But Tony Blair and Gordon Brown didn’t make the Royal Invitation List.

-In a somewhat parallel situation, former Etonian Boris Johnson, Conservative Mayor of London, was invited, but not his Labour predecessor, Ken Livingstone.
+In a parallel situation, Eton-educated Boris Johnson, Conservative Mayor of London, was invited, but not his Labour predecessor, Ken Livingstone.
 (To be honest, no one really expected Ken to get an invite, except maybe Ken.)
-There was enough room in the Abbey to include influential Tories William Hague, Theresa May, George Osborne, Ken Clarke, Jeremy Hunt and their spouses, all of whom received invitations.
+Nevertheless, there was enough room in the Abbey to include Tories William Hague, Theresa May, George Osborne, Ken Clarke, and Jeremy Hunt.
+And all their spouses.

-But rather when Dr Starkey told Channel 4 News (again that same evening – historians do get around when there’s a fee on offer) that the wedding was a “typical public school wedding” and he implied though did not say, that “nice people” like William and Kate do not invite beastly people like Blair and Brown to their social occasions.
+That same evening Dr Starkey was on Channel 4 News again.
+It’s amazing how historians get around when there’s a fee on offer.
+He described the event as a “typical public school wedding”.
+He implied that “nice people” like William and Kate do not invite beastly types like Blair to their social occasions.

 It’s all getting very 1980s, isn’t it?

-You can tell William and Kate never travel by proper train otherwise, they would have had to exclude Major merely on the grounds of his having privatised the trains in 2004, against all advice and reason.
+You can tell William and Kate never travel by proper train otherwise, they would have had to exclude Major merely on the grounds of his having privatised the railways in 2004.
 Surely being a Tory knight can’t be enough to erase that legacy?
-And if space was at a premium – maybe that’s why they couldn’t include any old riff-raff such as road-sweepers, dustmen and former Labour prime ministers – couldn’t Gordon Brown have been given Maggie’s vacant seat?
+And if space was at a premium, maybe that’s why they couldn’t include any old riff-raff such as road-sweepers, dustmen and former Labour prime ministers, couldn’t Gordon Brown have been given Maggie’s vacant seat?